Step-by-Step Through Design-Build

 Design-Build Process Has Many Advantages for Homeowners

-Contrast the Design-Build process to the traditional design-bid-build method, where the client hires the architect, designer, and contractor separately.
-With this bid method, the homeowner must navigate the lines of communication and accountability between entities that are not connected until after the designs are done and the bidding begins.
-Because architect, designer, and contractor are not working together as a team, the cost to build the design is often out of reach because the design did not take budget and construction costs into account.
+Contrast the design-build process to the traditional design-bid-build method, in which the client hires the architect, designer, and contractor separately.
+With this method, the homeowner must navigate the lines of communication and accountability between entities that are not connected until after the designs are done and the bidding begins.
+Because architect, designer, and contractor are not working together as a team, the cost to build the design is often out of reach, a result of the designer not taking into account the client’s budget and construction costs.

 Six Steps in a Design-Build Project

 At its core, design-build provides a simpler way to look at a remodeling or new home project.
 We break the process down into six stages.